Blog Post · Mathematics · AI

 0.0010.0910.010Noise: nearly eliminated

-The two columns are not identical – but their ranking across the spectrum is the same.
-Large eigenvalues pass through in both; small ones are suppressed in both.
-Early stopping is therefore not a trick, but implicit regularization – and the ridge parameter is not an auxiliary variable but the closed-form expression of the same spectral filter.
+The two columns are not identical, but their ranking across the spectrum is the same: large eigenvalues pass through in both cases, small ones are strongly suppressed.
+Early stopping is therefore implicit regularization; the ridge parameter is its closed-form expression.

 Chapter 6